Why It Works

 Flip the turkey over and splay its legs outward as suggestively as you please.

 Press down firmly on the breastbone until you hear and feel it crack, so that the breasts will sit flat.

 Step 5: Make the Spice Rub

 You can use your favorite barbecue spice rub mixture for the turkey, or use the one I concocted for this recipe.
 Here, I mixed together kosher salt, regular and smoked paprika, black pepper, yellow mustard, coriander, cumin, cayenne pepper, garlic powder, onion powder, dried sage, light brown sugar, and—here's the secret ingredient—a tablespoon of baking powder.

 Rub the turkey with a tablespoon of oil on all surfaces, then rub it with the salt and spice mixture.
 At this point, place the turkey on a tray, cover it loosely with plastic wrap, and let it rest at least overnight and up to three days in the refrigerator.
 This will allow time for the salt in the rub to slowly work its way into the meat, which will not only season it more deeply but also help the turkey retain more juices as it roasts.
 Read up on how dry-brining works for more details.

 Step 7: Arrange the Coals

-When you're ready to cook (that's about 3 1/2 hours before everyone is ready to eat), ignite half a chimney's worth of charcoal and dump it out into a kettle grill.
+When you're ready to cook (that's about three and a half hours before everyone is ready to eat), ignite half a chimney's worth of charcoal and dump it out into a kettle grill.

 Pile the coals along one side of the grill.
 The goal is to create a cooler zone on the other side so that the turkey slowly cooks via indirect heat.